joseywalescolt45/systems-engineering/scheduler/sdd.md

 - Draft flight plans
 - Alternative flight plans (for flight plan modification requests)

+Why:
-High priority requests are sent to their own queue and dealt with first, no need to search or sort out these requests.
+- High priority requests are sent to their own queue and dealt with first, no need to search or sort out these requests.

-Storing requests allows batching for ride matching, etc.
+- Storing requests allows batching for ride matching, etc.

-Draft flight plans are calculated and stored in local memory as the client decides which flight they'd like to take.
+- Draft flight plans are calculated and stored in local memory as the client decides which flight they'd like to take.
 Each has a unique `draft_plan_id` and an expiration time (defaulting to 10 minutes).

-Clients will confirm flight plans by ID rather than by submitting details.
+- Clients will confirm flight plans by ID rather than by resubmitting details.
 This is more secure; the scheduler will only confirm flight plans that it itself has calculated.

 TODO Evaluate if this is the correct route